turboMaCk/glue/README.md

 [`Sub.map`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Platform-Sub#map) which is fairly similar to [`Html.map`](http://package.elm-lang.org/packages/debois/elm-parts/latest) in `subscriptions` to finish integrating a sub-component into a higher-level one.

-**And this is as far as pure TEA can goes.
+**And this is as far as pure TEA goes.
 This may possibly be enough for you, and that's OK.
 Why might you still want to use this `Component` package?**

 - Without `Component`, the approach requires a lot of boilerplate code inside `update`, `init`, and `subscriptions`.
 - On each place, you're handling both the parent and the child component at the same time.